Mathematical representation of the structure of neuron-glia networks: Introduction

-In this paper we address this problem by defining a representations of a neuron-glia network and studying it.
-In order to achieve this goal, first, we represent synapses as binary relations whose ordered pairs represent the information flux between cells.
-Then, we represent a collection of synapses as a $\Upsilon$-family that relates binary relations (synapses) to indexes, in order to distinguish synapses that share synaptic configuration.
-To simplify this representation, we define $\Upsilon$-multiset that contain identical copies of repeated synaptic configuration.
-A set of general neurons (neurons and astrocytes) and an $\Upsilon$-multiset form an $\Upsilon$-graph which represent a neuron-glia network.
-This representation allows us to easily generalize the concept of multidigraph isomorphism to neuron-glia networks.
-Finally, we introduce a novel approach to model neuron-glia network shape, applying natural structure theory and topology \cite{cabrera2004natural2,cabrera2004natural1}.
-Our work could conceptually help future connectomics studies of neuron-glia networks and guide dynamic modelling.
+In this paper, we addressed this problem by defining a representations of neuron-glia networks.
+In order to achieve this goal, first, we defined a synaptic configuration as a set of ordered pairs that represent the information flux between cells in a synapse.
+Then, we represented a collection of synapses as a $\Upsilon$-family that relates synaptic configurations to indexes (single synapses), in order to distinguish synapses that share a synaptic configuration.
+To simplify this representation, we defined $\Upsilon$-multisets that contain identical copies of repeated synaptic configuration.
+A set of neuron-like cells (neurons and astrocytes) together with an $\Upsilon$-multiset form an $\Upsilon$-graph which represent a neuron-glia network.
+This representation allowed us to adapt the concept of multidigraph isomorphism to neuron-glia networks.
+Then, we defined the $\phi$ function that maps $\Upsilon$-graphs with their unnested forms (multidigraphs) which contain only ordered pairs.
+Using this function, we found network motifs (propositions \ref{prop_case1}-\ref{prop_case4}) where the isomorphism between unnested forms does not guarantee the isomorphism between $\Upsilon$-graphs, meaning misrepresentation by the multidigraphs.
+However, we also found a mathematical condition (proposition \ref{secondmainprop}) that allows the unnested forms isomorphism to guarantee the $\Upsilon$-graphs isomorphisms.
+Finally, we introduced a novel approach to model neuron-glia network shape, using $\Upsilon$-families, natural structure theory, and topology theory \cite{cabrera2004natural2,cabrera2004natural1}.
+Future research could use our definition of $\Upsilon$-graph isomorphism as part of an algorithm that find neuron-glia network motifs in a connectome that includes astrocytes such as the connectome reconstructed by Sizis et al., 2021 \cite{zisis2021digital} (see \cite{lin2024network} for examples of motif analysis of a connectome).
+Another research avenue would be extending graph measures (e.g. centrality, modularity, and distance) to $\Upsilon$-graphs, in order to analyze connectomics data (see \cite{lin2024network} for examples of use of network metrics to study a connectome) or to study how these measures correlates with different predicted networks dynamics in dynamical models.